flux-framework/flux-core/doc/man1/common/submit-process-resource-limits.rst

    will propagate ``RLIMIT_MEMLOCK`` (which is not in the list of limits that are propagated by default).

-``flux-mini`` starts with a default list of resource limits to propagate, then applies all rules specified via ``--rlimit`` on the command line.
+We start with a default list of resource limits to propagate, then applies all rules specified via ``--rlimit`` on the command line.
 Therefore, to propagate only one limit, ``-*`` should first be used to start with an empty set, e.g. ``--rlimit=-*,core`` will only propagate the